 3 Major Kinds of Counter Tops

-Granite materials are a very popular choice for both counter tops and construction materials.
+Granite materials are a very popular choice for both countertops and construction materials.
 The stone itself is naturally occurring, with little to no involvement from human design.
 When the rock was cut, the pattern inside will never look like another.
 That means every granite design is unique in its own way!
-Granite as a type of stone is what Geologists call a phanerite rock.
-Basically its a rock with noticeable grains and crystalline clumps that can be normally viewed on the surface.
-Hence, is why Granite has varying patterns that differ from each-other.
-Granite, unlike Marble, is one of the tougher counter tops on the market as it is very hard to cut into the stone and notice any markings after the fact.
-Due to its natural toughness, it is a very popular choice for those who cook all the time and use the counter top.
+Granite is a type of stone is that Geologists call a phanerite rock.
+Basically, it’s a rock with noticeable grains and crystalline clumps that can be normally viewed on the surface.
+Hence, is why Granite has varying patterns that differ from each other.
+Granite, unlike Marble, is one of the tougher countertops on the market as it is very hard to cut into the stone and notice any markings after the fact.
+Due to its natural toughness, it is a very popular choice for those who cook all the time and use the countertop.

 Like Granite, Marble is a naturally occurring stone.
 Many folks are familiar with Marble being used by the ancient Greeks and Romans for their beautiful life-like sculptures.
 Marble is also a favorite in Cathedrals and other religious structures.
 The look and feel of Marble are smoother and more elegant and simple than Granite.
 Pure Marble will appear white with no hints of any other color.
 If there is color, the Marble may have impurities within it, but it bestows a faint color hue of blue, grey, pink, yellow, or black that some prefer instead.
 Marble is somewhat translucent, allowing the individual to get a perception of depth from looking into the stone.
 However, Marble is much more fragile than Granite and will show cut marks and scratches from misuse.
 If Marble doesn’t show scratch marks, it may have man-made qualities about it, making it non-natural.